laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 :::

-To create a plugin that supports CodeMirror 6, you'll want to update `webpack.config.js` to the latest version.
+To create a plugin that supports the beta editor, you'll want to update `webpack.config.js` to the latest version.
 Doing this allows importing CodeMirror packages without bundling additional copies of them with the plugin.

 To do this, replace the contents of `webpack.config.js` with [the unreleased version of `webpack.config.js` on Joplin's GitHub repository](https://github.com/laurent22/joplin/blob/dev/packages/generator-joplin/generators/app/templates/webpack.config.js).